Modularising Verification Of Durable Opacity: Using IOA to Prove Durable Opacity

-{\bf Proof sketch.} To prove refinement, we need to construct an execution of $B[A]$ with the same trace (i.e. the same external events), when given an execution of $B[C]$.
-The execution of $B[C]$ contains an execution of $C$ by projecting to the states of $C$ and removing all steps where $C$ is not involved.
-This execution can be split into finite segments of internal $C$-steps that each end with an external shared action (with possibly a final sequence of internal $C$-steps, that is not used).
-By refinement there exists an execution of A with the same external actions.
-This execution can be split in the same way.
-Now delete the internal $C$-steps from the combined execution of $B[C]$, and replace the $C$-step in each combined step of $C$ and $B$ with the corresponding $A$-step from the abstract execution.
-Add the sequence of internal $A$-steps that leads to this step right before the combined step in the combined execution.
-The result is an execution of $B[A]$ which has the same trace as the original execution. $\Box$
+To prove refinement, we need to construct an execution $\sigma_{\LB{A}}$ of $\LB{A}$ with the same trace (i.e., the same external events) when given an execution $\sigma_{\LB{C}}$ of $\LB{C}$.
+The idea is shown in Fig.~\ref{product-refine} with an execution that executes three events $a_1, a_2, a_3$.
+The execution of $\LB{C}$ contains an execution $\sigma_C$ of $C$ by projecting to the states of $C$ and removing all steps (here: $a_1$) where $C$ is not involved.
+This execution can be split into finite segments of internal $C$-steps that each end with an external shared action (with possibly a final sequence of internal $C$-steps that is not used).
+In the example, there is one segment consisting of one internal action $a_2$, ending with the external action $a_3$.
+By refinement, there exists an execution $\sigma_A$ of A with the same external actions.
+This execution can be split in the same way: in the example the new segment consists of internal actions $\alpha$, and ends with $a_3$.
+Now delete the internal $C$-steps from the combined execution of $\LB{C}$, and replace the $C$-step in each combined step of $C$ and $B$ with the corresponding $A$-step from the abstract execution.
+Add the sequence of internal $A$-steps (here: $\alpha$) that leads to this step (here: $a_3$) right before the combined step in the combined execution.
+The result is an execution $\sigma_{\LB{A}}$ of $\LB{A}$ which has the same trace as the original execution.
+Formally, the two steps are done by a projection function $\pi_C$ and a $\replfun$ function.